 - Repeat for each syllable of the word.

 - For students who need more practice with a single syllable, take them back through the steps for sounding out a single-syllable word.

 Teaching “schwa” spellings and other unusual spelling patterns

-Once students are reading and spelling multi-syllable words, they must learn about the "schwa" sound.
-(Schwa is the vowel sound sometimes heard in an unstressed syllable and is most often sounded as /uh/ or as the short /u/ sound, as in cup.)
+Once students are reading and spelling multisyllable words, they must learn about schwa.
+Schwa is the vowel sound sometimes heard in an unstressed syllable and most often sounds like /uh/ or the short /u/ sound, as in ‘cup’.)
 Most syllables with the schwa sound have a predictable pattern.
 Teach the patterns one at a time.